 Insulated Casserole Carrier.
 If you are taking your side dishes along to Thanksgiving dinner elsewhere, check out these insulated carriers to keep everything warm.

 Try Peeling Potatoes After Cooking.
 If you hate peeling potatoes, one trick I sometimes use is to peel them after cooking instead of before.
 In this case, you would boil the sweet potatoes with the skins still on.
 Then allow them to cool down to room temperature.
 Then just rub the potatoes to peel the skins off before mashing.

 If you're planning your Thanksgiving menu, be sure to check out these other delicious holiday recipes too:

 Best Sweet Potato Casserole Recipe

-- Spray a large pie dish or 9x13 pan.
-Pour sweet potato mixture into pan.
+- Spray a 9" x 13" pan with nonstick cooking spray.
+Pour the sweet potato mixture into pan.

 - For the pecan topping: In a smaller bowl, mix together the brown sugar, butter, flour, and pecans.
 Spread the topping over the top of the sweet potato mixture.

 Images via Shutterstock.